SB2318/UltimateHealth/README.md

 # Small Note:

-## After 30th July, no contributions will be accepted for this repository under GSSOC.
+## After 9th August, 2024 no contributions will be accepted for this repository under GSSOC.
 It is important to note that this is immutable and cannot be changed.